 The combination of garlic supplementation and cardio training reduces blood pressure and boosts the concentration of 'good cholesterol' (HDL) in the blood.
-Sports scientist Jabbar Bashiri, of the Islamic Azad University in Iran, discovered this.
+Iranian sports scientist Jabbar Bashiri discovered this.

 Bashiri divided 44 healthy men aged 20-30 into four groups.
 Two groups took two capsules a day containing 500 mg garlic extract.
 One of these groups did no training; the other group ran on a treadmill four times a week.
 In the four weeks that the experiment lasted, Bashiri gradually increased the length of the training sessions from 30 to 45 minutes, and increased the intensity from 60 to 75 percent of maximal heart rate.